Read our damp and mould report focusing on Awaab's Law

 Landlords should ensure that relevant staff receive suitable training on vulnerable residents and reasonable adjustments to enable them to adequately support the needs and requirements of residents during the complaint process.

-Does a landlord need permission in writing from the resident before dealing with their representative?
+• Do landlords need permission in writing from the resident before dealing with their representative?

-Landlords should follow relevant legislation when considering accepting representatives on behalf of residents.
 Landlords should ensure that accurate records are kept of the residents agreed representative and these are regularly reviewed and updated when required.

-Landlords are expected to provide residents with the opportunity to nominate a representative to deal with their complaint on their behalf should they wish to do so.
+Landlords are expected to provide residents with the opportunity to nominate a representative to deal with a complaint on their behalf should they wish to do so.
 The landlord's complaint policy should clearly set out how it will handle requests for representatives and how they are able to access the landlord's complaint process.

-The Ombudsman recognises that there may be some landlords who do not have a website.
-In these circumstances, landlords must provide alternative ways in which its complaint policy and procedure is publicized and made available to residents.
-For example, the landlord could share this information by leaflets, tenant welcome packs, posters, newsletters and in a public area that is easily accessible.
+In these circumstances, landlords must provide alternative ways in which its complaint policy and procedure is publicised and made available to residents.

 Where a landlord has published its complaints policy and procedure on its website it should ensure the information is available in a clear and accessible format.
 A landlord's website should not require residents to sign-in or create an online account before they are able to raise a complaint.

-Should landlords give information to residents about accessing the Housing Ombudsman Service?
+• Should landlords give information to residents about accessing the Housing Ombudsman Service?

 Landlords are expected to include details of the Ombudsman in their complaints policy.